Founder & Lead Editor

 Design and Build Quality

-Let me explain the construction here because it’s quite interesting.
+The construction is pretty interesting.
 The upper is a complex, multi-layered assembly starting with an open mesh base that is superb for ventilation [1].
-This is overlaid with synthetic leather and hairy suede, giving it that textured, expensive look without the weight of full leather.
+Over that, Puma adds synthetic leather and hairy suede, giving it that textured, expensive look without the weight of full leather.

-The midsole features the previously mentioned SOFTFOAM+ (and sometimes EVA foam), which provides that "squishy" but supportive feel.
-It’s designed for responsiveness, making it surprisingly capable for a light jog to catch a bus.
+The midsole uses the previously mentioned SOFTFOAM+ (and sometimes EVA foam), which creates that "squishy" but supportive feel.
+It's responsive enough that a light jog to catch a bus doesn't feel out of place.

 The outsole is standard solid rubber.
-It’s durable enough for concrete but lacks the deep lugs you’d want for anything off-road.
-As for weight, while official grams aren't always listed on the box, the mesh-heavy build keeps it feeling light on the foot—roughly 335g per shoe depending on size.
+It's durable enough for concrete but lacks the deep lugs you'd want off-road.
+As for weight, official grams aren't always listed on the box, but the mesh-heavy build keeps it feeling light on the foot, roughly 335g per shoe depending on size.

 Comfort and Fit